-Myanmar junta shuts Twitter and Instagram to curb protests
+Myanmar junta shuts Twitter and Instagram as protests expand

-YANGON, Myanmar (AP) — Military authorities in charge of Myanmar broadened a ban on social media following this week’s coup and shut Twitter and Instagram, as residents in the biggest city again banged pots and plastic bottles to show their opposition to the army takeover.
+YANGON, Myanmar (AP) — The military authorities in charge of Myanmar broadened a ban on social media following this week’s coup, shutting accesss to Twitter and Instagram, while street protests continued to expand Saturday as people gathered again to show their opposition to the army takeover.

+About 1,000 protesters — factory workers and students prominent among them — marched Saturday morning through the streets of Yangon, the country’s biggest city.
+By noon, more than 100 police in riot gear had been deployed to block them from moving ahead.
+Members of the crowd shouted “Military dictatorship should fall” and “Down with dictatorship.”

 In addition to Facebook and related apps, the military government on Friday ordered communications operators and internet service providers to cut access to Twitter and Instagram.
 The statement said that some people are trying to use both platforms to spread fake news.